-Canal boats offer short tours between the places where locks once elevated boats for river journeys, and a walkway on top of the city's flood wall gives glimpes of bald eagles, Great Blue heron and other species with Richmond's skyscrapers looming in the background.
+Canal boats offer short tours between the places where locks once elevated boats for river journeys, and a walkway on top of the city's flood wall gives glimpses of bald eagles, Great Blue Heron and other species with Richmond's skyscrapers looming in the background.

 The Capitol is a great attraction as well, ringed by monuments.
-The most imposing is at the gated entrance of the Capitol — George Washington astrde a horse.
-The Capitol, built in 1788, is a testament to the Jefferson's genius (he brought many Classical Roman architecture to Virginia, including his home in Monticello) and has been the backdrop of many movies.
+The most imposing is at the gated entrance of the Capitol -- George Washington astride a horse.
+The Capitol, built in 1788, is a testament to Jefferson's genius (he brought much Classical Roman architecture to Virginia, including his home in Monticello) and has been the backdrop of many movies.

 Hiking and Biking

-Richmond has truly embraced the outdoors, and a lot of the credit for this goes to Ralph White, the city's parks manager.
-Originally from Maine, White takes great pride in the riverside walkways, hiking paths, and rock-climbing facilities he helped create, and now manages with an attitude of benign
+Richmond has truly embraced the outdoors, and a lot of the credit for this goes to Ralph White, the former city's parks manager.
+Originally from Maine, White took great pride in the riverside walkways, hiking paths, and rock-climbing facilities he helped create, and now manages with an attitude of benign neglect.

 On a sunny, warm October day, we hiked along the city's floodwall, built several years ago by the Army Corps of Engineers after a series of disastrous floods.
 Then we continued on under bridges that linked the downtown area with the suburbs.
 At this busy crossing, railroad bridges are piled three on top of each other, an uncommon phenomenon that causes railroad buffs to take notice!